LivePersonInc/kafka-java-bridge/README.md

 cb - callback is called when message is sent. with err in case of failure or msg metadata in case of success.

-Adding You Own Jars To Classpath
+Adding Your Own Jars To Classpath
 ================================

 If you wish to add jars to the classpath, it can be done by placing them at: